 How to distinguish the cowslip from other similar species?

 Compared to the oxlip, cowslip’s flowers are smaller, they are bright yellow and small orange spots are visible inside the flower.
 The flowers of oxlips are usually larger and pale yellow.
 Cowslip’s flowers are bell-shaped, while the flowers of the oxlip keep more open.
 The common primrose has a short stalk and the flowers are very pale yellow or even white.
 Different primroses are also common plants grown in home gardens and can easily spread from the garden to the wild.
 They can have flowers of different colors, such as purple, red, orange and pink.
 Cowslip has only bright yellow flowers in nature.

 Cowslips are one of the first heralds of the spring.
 It depends on the region and the weather, but it usually begins to blossom at the beginning of May and flowers for a couple of weeks.
 In cooler weather, the blossoming can also begin later and last until mid-June.
 In warmer regions, however, flowering can start already in April.

 Where does the cowslip grow?

-The cowslip is quite common in Europe, but it is more common in costal areas.
-That is because it prefers dry or moderately moist limy soils, which are more common in coastal areas.
-However, this does not mean that the cowslip does not grow in acidic soil at all.
-It can mostly be found growing on grasslands, in parks, on forest edges and by the roadside.
+The cowslip is quite common in Europe with a Red List status of 'least concern'.
+However, due to loss of habitats, it is not doing so well anymore.
+Cowslips prefer dry or moderately moist limey soils, which are more common in coastal areas.
+However, this does not mean that cowslips do not occur on more acidic soils as well.
+Cowslips can be found growing in traditionally managed grasslands, parks, forest edges and by the roadside.
 It usually prefers sunnier spots.